 Dealing with Imbalanced Datasets, Labelling via Semi-Supervised and Class Priors

 The majority of real data is sourced from imbalanced observation sets.
 These skewed or imbalanced classes are said to have class priors, knowledge or a numerical expression of the each class, i.e. count or proportion of instances in each class.
-Of course, that data needs to have been labelled in the first place, which can be carried out manually, artificially or via a semi-supervised learning process, such as Label Propagation, Label Spreading (both in sklearn), “Copy-Paste Modelling” (label some, train a model, have it label more, repeat) or using the Pomegranate library (in Python).
+Of course, that data needs to have been labelled in the first place, which can be carried out manually, artificially or via a semi-supervised learning process, such as Label Propagation, Label Spreading (both in sklearn), “Copy-Paste Modelling” (label some, train a model, have it label more, repeat) or for example, using the Pomegranate library (in Python).
 Several other techniques work for this depending on the data; e.g. data labeller tools (Snorkel), generative models (like GANs), a number of statistical resampling techniques or data augmentation techniques.

 Training a model using an artificially balanced training set seems (according to the examples in the chapter) to improve the model classification performance.
 My personal straightforward thinking, is that a model of the class will fit better if it has parsed more samples (of equally high quality) than less samples.
 (NB: there are various model development clauses with this statement, for example using a process to counter overfitting and underfitting the model, etc.) Thus a skewed dataset will tend toward a skewed classifier; whether that is desirable, depends on the use case.
-A balanced training dataset can be selected using the class priors (proportional numbers of instances); and the corresponding test set can be selected from the remaining instances.
+A balanced training dataset can be selected using the class priors (a representative proportional number of instances); and the corresponding test set can be selected from the remaining instances.